 If you fail, try again

 Don't assume one setback means a no. Wait a few days and try again.
-You may have been unlucky - your operator might have already hit a quota of discount deals, so it's worth trying again.
+You may have been unlucky – the person you spoke to might have already hit a quota of discount deals, so it's worth trying again.
 Or maybe you talked to somebody in a bad mood, or perhaps you just didn’t use enough of your haggle charm.

 If you're a new customer, or your haggle didn't give you a big enough discount, the current top deals are below.
 Here, it's all about timing.
 Offers come and go, so if you see one you like, grab it while you can.